MohitAggarwal1104/VaccineGuard/README.md

 The Vaccine Reminder System is a web app that helps parents manage children’s vaccination schedules.
-Built with Spring Boot and HTML/JS, it allows child registration, auto-schedules vaccines, tracks completed doses, and sends reminders, ensuring no vaccine is missed.
+Built with Spring Boot and HTML/JS, it allows child registration, auto-schedules vaccines, tracks completed doses, and sends reminders, ensuring no Vaccine is missed.